25 Video Interview Questions To Hire Better Employees

-This question is an excellent truth detector.
-It tends to catch people off guard enough that they answer the first thing that comes to mind.
+This question tends to catch people off guard enough that they answer the first thing that comes to mind.
 Maybe it’s salary, maybe it’s the company itself, or it could even be they want a change of career.

 In the role of recruiter or hiring manager, you’re looking for sincerity and enthusiasm about your company as a potential employer.
-Lukewarm answers are a red flag as it could indicate that your company is just one application out of many, and they’re just looking for a paycheck instead of wanting to add value.
+Lukewarm answers are sometimes a red flag as it could indicate that your company is just one job target out of many.

 4. What’s the best job you’ve ever had and why?

-Get the candidate talking by having them gush about the job they liked the most so far in their career.
-Keep things real by asking follow up questions about what they did, any shortcomings in the role, and how they envision a future role can become the next “best job.”
+Get the candidate talking by having them share about the job they liked the most so far in their career.
+Ask follow-up questions about what their accomplishments, any shortcomings in the role, and how they envision a future role can become the next “best job.”

 5. What prompted you to apply for this job?

-This question tries to dig into their motivations for applying to the job.
-Clock punchers will only see your organization as a placeholder until something better comes along, for example, a job that pays a bit more, or is a little closer to home, or requires fewer hours.
-You want to get a sense if they’ll jump ship as fast as they get a new opportunity or receive a call from a recruiter.
+This question helps you to learn more about their motivations when applying for the job.
+Clock watchers will only see your organization as a placeholder until something better comes along, for example, a job that pays a bit more, or is a little closer to home, or requires fewer hours.
+You want to get a sense if they’ll jump ship as soon as they get a new opportunity or receive a call from a recruiter.

 Great answers incorporate some knowledge of your industry, company, and team.
 There should also be a clear passion for the job itself and future prospects at the company.

-What skill makes you most qualified for the position?
+6. What skill makes you qualified for this job?